VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrocomsol_runmodal_comsol

-    This processtrak step will open COMSOL, run the modal analysis study, and save the results.
+    This ProcessTrak step will open COMSOL, run the modal analysis study, and save the results.

-    This processtrak step is included in the ``VibroSim_Simulator`` software package.
+    This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.

     :param dc\:dest: |dest|
     :param dc\:measident: |measident|